Family Therapy for Addiction Treatment

 The Goals of Family Therapy for Substance Abuse

 There are unique challenges addiction presents for families.
-For example, the needs of a family going through a divorce are different than the needs of one trying to help an addicted loved one.
+For example, the needs of a family going through a divorce are different from the needs of one trying to help an addicted loved one.
 However, there are many different potential family structures and needs.
-As a result, family therapy for addiction must take all those factors into account.
+As a result, family therapy in addiction treatment must take all those factors into account.

-With modern family therapy for addiction, there are several core goals that may be set by the therapist:
+In functional family therapy, there are usually several core goals set by the therapist.
+These may include:

 - Using a collaborative and non-blaming approach instead of a confrontational one.